Vocations

 Application Process

 Initial Contact and inquiry – This can start as simply as asking a priest at your parish to give you some tips for developing your prayer life.
 As you grow closer to God, you may sense a call to offer more of yourself to Him, “Who did you create me to be Lord?”
-Sometimes a conversation can become an invitation, to pursue more deeply, attend a discernment event, bring it up with a priest, a trusted friend, or the vocations director.
+Sometimes a conversation can become an invitation, to pursue more deeply, attend a discernment event, bring it up with a priest, a trusted friend, or the Vocations Director.
 If you begin to feel a sense that God is calling you to be a priest, bring that up with a priest you know, or contact the Vocations Director directly to speak with him.

-Once your discernment has reached the point of feeling a call to continue exploring your vocation in the context of seminary, contact the Vocations Directory to help you discern if this is the right moment for that, and give you guidance along that path.
+Once your discernment has reached the point of feeling a call to continue exploring your vocation in the context of seminary, contact the Vocations Director to help you discern if this is the right moment for that, and give you guidance along that path.

 Application Materials – Upon recommendation of the Vocations Director, the aspirant will turn in the following documents:

-1. Completed Diocesan Application Form
+- Completed Diocesan Application Form

-2. Letter of recommendation from pastor/priest-mentor
+- Letter of recommendation from pastor/priest-mentor

-3. Letter of recommendation from employer/supervisor/teacher
+- Letter of recommendation from employer/supervisor/teacher

-4. Letter of recommendation from a non-family lay person in the aspirant’s parish
+- Letter of recommendation from a non-family lay person in the aspirant’s parish

-5. Baptismal certificate with sacramental notifications of first Communion and confirmation
+- Baptismal certificate with sacramental notifications of first Communion and confirmation

-6. Copy of parent’s sacramental marriage certificate
+- Copy of parent’s sacramental marriage certificate

-7. Official academic transcripts from high school and previous colleges/universities
+- Official academic transcripts from high school and previous colleges/universities

-8. Completion of the Church Personnel Certification process (background check, commitment to the Code of Conduct, and attendance at a training session).
+- Completion of the Church Personnel Certification process (background check, commitment to the Code of Conduct, and attendance at a training session).

-9. Confidential Information Release Form
+- Confidential Information Release Form

-10. Letter from Ordinary of previous diocese or religious order (if applicable)
+- Letter from Ordinary of previous diocese or religious order (if applicable)

-11. Certificate of reception of candidacy, lector, and acolyte (if applicable)
+- Certificate of reception of candidacy, lector, and acolyte (if applicable)